 The sample WordPress page will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the Item moved to the Trash message …

-The sample page will be removed, but not permanently deleted.
+The page will be removed, but not permanently deleted.

-To learn how to permanently delete the page, see the tutorial below:
+To learn how to permanently delete pages in WordPress, see this tutorial: